bmd007/FenceX/work-report/evaluation.md

 We repeated this experiment while varying the shock size in order to realize the peak throughput of system with current available resources.
 #### Result

+#### Experiment 2
+##### Deployment view
+* Application,               #of instances,   RAM,      CPU
+* location-update-publisher,      6,         400 GB,   400 Mhz
+* location-aggregate,             3,        3000 GB,  2200 Mhz
+* realtime-fencing,               6,         400 GB,   400 Mhz

+* location-updates topic has replication factor of 3 and 12 partitions
+#### Description: stress test
+Firstly we defined some fences for some movers.
+Then we sent a socking stream of location-updates into the system.
+We have graphs that shows the total number of intersections happening in push leg of system.
+We repeated this experiment while varying the shock size in order to realize the peak throughput of system with current available resources.
+#### Result